TACC/Lmod/docs/source/440_lmod_overview.rst

    value.
 In this case the key is "PATH" and "/home/user/bin" is prepended to "PATH".
 These changes to the  key value pair is stored in the **varT** table.

+Things to explain:

+#.
+MName: How Lmod converts module names to paths.
+The difference
+   between a modulefile to load versus unload.
+#.
+MCP: How the mcp object works.
+The many ways that Lmod evaluates
+   modulefiles.
+#.
+FrameStk:  How Lmod handles the break function
+#.
+VarT